 Just like cutting up a child’s hot food to get air to it faster so it cools quicker, grinding up the coffee beans gets more air to them faster too.
 This means if you can buy freshly roasted coffee and grind it each time you want to use it, you will have a much fresher and tastier brew to drink.

 Why a coffee grinder is the most important piece of coffee brewing equipment

 When coffee pros are brewing coffee, they are looking for even extraction.
 Extraction is the process of dissolving soluble flavors from coffee in water.
-If the water does not come into contact with the (ground) coffee for long enough, then you get under extraction, which usually ends in a pretty grassy, watery tasting cup of coffee.
+If the water does not come into contact with the (ground) coffee long enough, you get under extraction, which usually ends in a pretty grassy, watery tasting cup of coffee.